PatPinn/Raspberry/README.md

 3. Add a new gateway device using the newly defined PiGateway device type.
 Make a note of the following items from the summary page as you will need them later when you actually connect your device to the IoT Platform service: __(Organization ID, Device Type, Device ID, Token)__

 ##### 2.2 Bluemix Watson Text to Speech
+We will create Watson Text to Speech service to be use in the Node-RED instance dashboard.

 1. Login in your Bluemix account, go to catalog and create a new Watson Text to Speech service.

 ![Watson Text to Speech](images/WT2S_Catalog.jpeg)

 ##### 2.3 Bluemix Watson Language Translator
+We will create Watson Language Translator service to be use in the Node-RED instance dashboard.

 1. Login in your Bluemix account, go to catalog and create a new Watson Language Translator service.

 ![Watson Language Translator](images/WLT_Catalog.jpeg)

 ##### 2.4 Bluemix Db2 Warehouse
+We will create Watson Db2 Warehouse service to save environment datas.

 1. Login in your Bluemix account, go to catalog and create a new Db2 Warehouse service.

 ![Db2 Warehouse](images/DB2_Catalog.jpeg)